'An unbroken line': Gov. Tim Walz connects Duluth lynchings 100 years ago to George Floyd's death

 Floyd's death has become a rallying cry for protesters across the country, spurring calls for major criminal justice reforms and the defunding of police.

-Earlier inside City Hall, the governor met in a socially distant circle with a group of 10 Duluth residents, all people of color.
+Earlier Monday at City Hall, the governor met with a socially distanced circle of 10 Duluth residents, all people of color.

-City Council Members Janet Kennedy and Renee Van Nett among the group selected to speak with Walz.
-Last fall Kennedy became the first African-American elected to the council, and Van Nett, now council vice president, was the first female Native American on the governing body.
+City Council Members Janet Kennedy and Renee Van Nett were among the group selected to speak with Walz.
+Last fall Kennedy became the first African-American elected to the council, and Van Nett, now council vice president, is the first Native American woman to serve there.

 Later, he said Minnesota needs to "think deeply about how we teach these things in school."
 He added that students of color "need teachers that look like them."

-The Duluth memorial was constructed in 2003 through a fundraiser organized by local activists, who urged the community to acknowledge the city’s shameful history after decades of keeping the lynchings quiet.
-In all, six circus workers were accused of raping a white woman, Irene Tusken, though her doctor found no evidence of an assault.
+The Duluth memorial was constructed in 2003 through a fundraiser organized by local activists, who urged the community to acknowledge the shameful episode after decades of keeping the lynchings quiet.
+Six circus workers were accused of raping a white woman, Irene Tusken, though her doctor found no evidence of an assault.

-On Friday, the Minnesota Board of Pardons granted its first posthumous pardon to Max Mason, a fellow circus worker who was convicted, without evidence, of the rape of Tusken.
-Backers of the pardon called him a “scapegoat” to excuse the actions of the lynch mob.
+On Friday, the Minnesota Board of Pardons granted its first posthumous pardon ever to Max Mason, a fellow circus worker who was convicted, without evidence, of Tusken's rape.
+Backers of the pardon called him a "scapegoat" to excuse the actions of the lynch mob.

+"We can't control what our grandma and grandpa did, but we can control what we do," Minnesota Attorney General Keith Ellison said Monday afternoon at the memorial, where about 150 people had gathered for a cookout.

+Ellison, Walz and state Supreme Court Chief Justice Lorie Gildea comprise the three-member board that voted to grant Mason's pardon.

 This is a breaking news story.
 Please check back for updates.